mlvl36667/amm_arbitrage/README.md

 # Numerical Simulation for Optimal Liquidation Model

-This repository provides C++ code, a Bash runner script, and a Python analysis script for numerically solving aspects of an optimal liquidation model in a limit order book.
-The methodology and model are related to the research presented in:
+This repository provides C++ code, a Bash runner script, and a Python analysis script for numerically solving aspects arbitrage opportunities in on-chain AMMs on Ethereum 2.0.

 The C++ code (`integrator.cpp`) iteratively calculates a probability density function according to the model.
 The Bash script (`run_integrator.sh`) automates the compilation and execution of these simulations over a range of parameters.
 The Python script (`extract_trade_region.py`) then parses specific output files to summarise key metrics.